 Recycling Centre Guide – Wainwright Regional Waste to Energy Authority.

-Paper, Cardboard, Household Batteries, Glass, Cans and Metal, Plastics and E-Waste
+Paper, Cardboard, Household Batteries, Glass, Cans and Metal, Plastics, E-Waste and Electronics

 Wainwright Regional Waste to Energy Authority